 There are several hikes in this section of the park.
 Meg said she still wasn’t feeling great, but good enough for us to do a short hike.
 She was willing to tough it out since we hadn’t done anything active for a few days.
 So we headed for the most popular hike in the park, Volcán Chaitén (Parque Pumalin).

 The hike was short but a continuous climb through brush then burn from the 2008 eruption.
-The view at the top into the cone with teal ponds and smoldering inner cone surrounded by dead bent trees was quite the sight (see part 8 of this series for details – coming soon)
+The view at the top into the cone with teal ponds and smoldering inner cone surrounded by dead bent trees was quite the sight (see part 8 for details)

 While the hike was indeed beautiful, it was also the beginning to a trying end of the day.
 Meg was felt ok through majority of the hike, but started to deteriorate near the end.
 As we rushed toward town, she ended up puking on the side of the road.
 We made the call at this point to get a room for the night.
 Once we reached the town of Chaitén and had internet reception,